 California has many laws in place that protect the rights and interests of employees, including laws regulating wages and hours.
-Part of wage and hour law is ensuring that employees are not expected to work too long without rest or meal breaks.
+Part of the wage and hour law is ensuring that employees are not expected to work too long without rest or meal breaks.
 Employers should abide by all meal and rest break requirements and, if they fail to do so, employees can take legal action and seek legal remedies for the breaks they did not receive.

 If you believe that your employer has deprived you of your rightful meal and rest breaks, you should learn about your rights and options.
 Often, employer policies impact multiple employees at once, and you might be able to bring a consolidated case with coworkers in certain situations.
-One of our experienced California Meal and Rest Breaks Attorneys can evaluate your situation and advise you of your options and rights.
+One of our experienced California Meal and Rest Breaks Lawyers can evaluate your situation and advise you of your options and rights.
 Do not hesitate to consult with Mara Law Firm today.

 California labor laws are clear that employers have to allow employees to take at least 30 minutes for meal breaks for every five hours they work.
 A previous meal break is not counted as part of the hours worked.
 For example: